-Responsibility: Employees receiving a monthly phone allowance must retain an active cell phone and must provide their Division Leader and Kent Companies IT Department with their current cell phone number and company e-mail address and immediately notify both parties if the number changes.
+Employees utilizing an allowance must retain an active cell phone contract while a cell phone allowance is in place.
+The employee must provide their Division Leader and Kent Companies IT Department with their current cell phone number and immediately notify both parties if the number changes.
+Employees receiving a cell phone allowance are expected to carry the cell phone on their person both on and off hours and respond when called for business.